Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Sensitivity Analysis Informed by Post-Matching Overt Bias

-Having discussed the validity and efficiency gains of our new formulation, the final remaining question is: how to solve the new formulation expressed as the nonlinear fractional program (\ref{eqn: fractional program})?
+Having discussed the validity and efficiency gains of our new sensitivity analysis formulation, the final remaining question is: how to solve the new formulation expressed as the nonlinear fractional program (\ref{eqn: fractional program})?
 Unlike the conventional formulation (minimizing $\{T-E_{\mathbf{p}}(T)\}^{2}/\text{var}_{\mathbf{p}}(T)$ subject to $\mathbf{p}\in \Lambda_{\Gamma}$), the new formulation (\ref{eqn: fractional program}) does not have an explicit solution.
 Fortunately, we will show that the nonlinear fractional program (\ref{eqn: fractional program}) can be efficiently solved by an iterative convex programming approach, of which the formal procedure is described in Algorithm~\ref{alg: part with covariate adjustment} below.
-Specifically, given any $c\geq 0$, we consider:
+Specifically, given any $c\geq 0$, we consider: of which the explicit form can be expressed as the following quadratic program: